TIBCOSoftware/bpme-samples/case-management-usecases/demo-UseCase-FeeScheduleChangeProcess/README.md

 > There is a How to Start with your first Case Management step by step guide here- https://github.com/TIBCOSoftware/bpme-samples/blob/master/how-to/README.md

 Fee Schedule Decisions looks like this below.
-The JSON data is stored in the images folder.
+The JSON data is stored in the artifacts folder.

 ![Case State Locations](images/2022-04-29_10-20-17.png)
 ![Case State Rules](images/2022-04-29_10-20-33.png)